| Uniting for LifeWinter, 1996ArticlesLet's Tear Down the Wall Brick

 Presently there are almost 100 such chapters in virtually

+every sector of the denomination.
 In other actions, the PPL Board accepted my decision to retire.

 I have been President for the past 12 years.
 Dr. Donald Elliott,